 Over half of the consumers, nearly 53%, have reported that they are more likely to purchase from a small or local business instead of established national or international retailers today.
 As a matter of fact, 68% of these consumers also indicated that they would prefer local purchases, even in the post-pandemic world.
 Lately, ‘community’ has become a driving force among people globally.

+Many small businesses had to close during this on-going situation or striving to operate.
 Hence, more consumers are taking the initiative to aid these merchants.
 The study has also

 compared on how consumers’ percentage of purchases made at national outlets versus local retailers has quickly changed.

 Thus, highly loyal local buyers tend to stick around even during an emergency.
 Similarly, the people who are used to spend more than 50% at the local businesses have reported staying the same during this phase.
 In addition, consumers who spent less than 25% on local merchants have surged by 15% during the Coronavirus pandemic.
 As mentioned in the report, “We asked all respondents how they typically learn about local businesses and what these businesses could be doing to get more patronage from them as consumers.

 On the advertising and media front, we saw a very clear lead for social media presence and awareness from 66% of the respondents, followed by 37% from online advertising.
 These numbers are not surprising, given how much time we are all spending on computers and mobile devices while sheltering-in-place.”
 Undoubtedly, local businesses have had the hardest hit by this pandemic.
 However, people are actively supporting them in the darkest times of widespread lockdowns and looking forward to their resumption.